|Postal address|| Faculty of Mathematics and Computer Science

 |Visit my Mendeley profile|

 I am currently a post-doctoral fellow at the Weizmann Institute of Science in Israel, my host is Ofer Zeitouni.
 I did my PhD at the Université Pierre et Marie Curie (UPMC) in Paris, France, under the supervision of Zhan Shi.
-My research concerns various stochastic processes and particle systems, with a focus on branching random walks and branching Brownian motion.

 Note: list might be incomplete.
 Please check on the arXiv for a complete list.